bergie/bergie.github.com/_posts/2012-06-01-how-do-i-turn-this-off.md

 ---
-title: How do I turn this off?
+title: How do I turn this thing off?
 layout: post
 location: Berlin, Germany
 categories: